 Integration architecture when using the JS SDK for React

-At runtime, the SDK uses its built-in methods to access the Discover API.
+At runtime, the SDK uses its built-in methods to access the Search APIs.
 Every request returns configuration data for your implementation from the CEC.
 The following diagram shows how the SDK orchestrates authentication, data requests and results, page and widget display, and event tracking.

 On a lower level, your React application contains widget or UI components.
 They connect with the API endpoints by using the query hooks and the API adapter from the SDK.
 You can populate various UI components with values from the response.